Vinen88/ASP-Search/README.md

  - run without debugging
  - will take about a minute to start as it has to load data into Elasticsearch

+### Suggested Search Terms
+ - C-Max
+ - Tesla
+ - seatle
+ - WA
+These should get you enough info and you can have fun after that, data is all electric car data so try searching anything related.

 # Data

 Data from [Data.gov](data.gov)